eclipsesource/tabris-js/doc/migration-guide.md

 }
 ```

+### Picker allows empty state with "message" property as placeholder

+The `Picker` now allows to show an (initial) empty state.
+This unselected state can be filled with a `message` text similar to a `TextInput`.
+The initial `selectionIndex` is therefore `-1`.
+It can also be set to `-1` which shows the empty state or the `message` respectively.

+To recreate the previous behavior the `selectionIndex` could be set to `0`.

+### Picker property "fillColor" removed

+With the introduction of the new `style` property on `Picker`, the iOS only property `fillColor` became redundant.
+Previously the `fillColor` was required to separate the Android underline colorization from the ios picker background color.
+Setting the `Picker` `style` to _underline_ on Android now ignores the background and only applies the `borderColor` property.

 ### Font properties

 All font properties are now of the type "FontValue".
 While these properties still accept the same string values as in 2.x, they will return a "Font" class instance instead of a string.
 The exception is CanvasContext, where font properties still return a string for W3C compatibility.